arvigeus/AZ-204/Topics/Shared Access Signatures.md

 ```

 To cancel (revoke) a policy, you can either delete it, rename it, or set its expiration time to a past date.

+To remove all access policies from the resource, call the `Set ACL` operation with an empty request body.

 ## Working with SAS